mgoldenberg/lodil/README.md

 Except it's local.
 And it's a library.
 And it... was written as an exercise.

-**Note**: _for a better experience reading this README, and the code-level docuementation run `cargo doc --no-deps` to generate a rustdoc and then navigate your browser to the `target/doc/lodil/index.html`._
+**Note**: _for a better experience reading this README, and the code-level documentation, run `cargo doc --no-deps` to generate a rustdoc and then navigate your browser to the `target/doc/lodil/index.html`._

 ## [`KeyValueStore`]